Ennedi Est (province)

-Ennedi Est (إنيدي الشرقية) is one of the twenty-three provinces of Chad.
+Ennedi Est (إنيدي الشرقي) is one of the twenty-three provinces of Chad.
 The capital of the province is Amdjarass.

 History

 Ennedi Est was established on September 4, 2012 from part of the former Ennedi Region.
 It appears to cover the same territory as the former Ennedi Est Department.

 From 1960 to 1999, the province was part of the Borkou-Ennedi-Tibesti Prefecture, and until 2008 was the Ennedi Est Department in the region of the same name.
 From 2008 to 2012, the province was part of the Ennedi Region as the Wadi Hawar department until the Ennedi Region was divided.

 Geography

 The province is situated in the far northeast of Chad.
 It borders Kufra District in Libya to the north, North Darfur in Sudan to the east, Wadi Fira Region to the south, and Ennedi-Ouest Region to the west.
 The region is geographically part of the Sahara Desert, and contains features such as the Erdi Plateau and the Mourdi Depression in the north, and the eastern portion of the Ennedi Plateau in the center.
 The Ennedi Plateau is protected as a UNESCO World Heritage Site, and the portion in Ennedi Est contains attractions such as Julia Arch and the guelta of Bachikélé, noted for its population of Rauvolfia afra, a tree that normally grows in the African tropics.

 The province's northern section lies within the Aouzou Strip, historically a point of dispute between Chad and Libya.